masmau/fetchpoint/README.md

 # Optional
 SHAREPOINT_TIMEOUT_SECONDS=30
 SHAREPOINT_MAX_FILE_SIZE_MB=100
-SHAREPOINT_AUTH_TYPE=federated
 SHAREPOINT_SESSION_TIMEOUT=3600
 SHAREPOINT_LOG_LEVEL=INFO
 ```

-**Important**: `SHAREPOINT_URL` is optional when using explicit configuration methods.
-When using environment variables, it's required and specifies the complete SharePoint site URL.
+**Note**: This method is maintained for backward compatibility but should be avoided in new projects.
+Use the explicit configuration methods (Methods 1-3) for better security and configuration management.

 ## API Reference